Gurage people: History

 The next time the Gurages were mentioned is in the Futuh al-Habasha, the history of the conquests of Imam Ahmad ibn Ibrahim al-Ghazi.
 Many Christian Gurages participated in the war.
 After the Muslim victory at Antokya, Emperor Lebna Dengel’s courtier, Wasan Sagad, sent a message to Imam Ahmad claiming that the imperial army had been reinforced by contingents from Gurage, Gafat, Damot, Jimma, and Enarya.
-When the envoy arrived with the message, the Imam, though ill, met him personally to prevent news of his illness from emboldening his enemies.
-One of the Muslims, Balaw ‘Abdu, dismissed the Gurage and other vassal peoples, claiming that they are primarily agricultural laborers unfamiliar with warfare.
-He told the messenger: ‘Tell your master this: “With regard to what you have to say about the matter of the vassals - the people of Damot and Gurage - we know their capabilities only too well: they are nothing more than cultivators of the soil, tree-cutters and carriers of fire-wood in our country.
-They know nothing of fighting; they have never seen it.
-So you can’t frighten us with the vassals: they are well-known to us.
-And if you are as powerful as you claim, since you can see that we occupy your country and your land, then fight for your country and your land”.
-The Imam’s forces occupied the Gurage region with minimal opposition; many, including Muslims, had been hostile to Lebna Dengel’s rule.
-However, the islands of Lake Zway remained under Christian control and preserved many valuable manuscripts during the war.
-The Adal occupation of Gurage was short-lived and effectively ended soon after the Imam died in 1543.
+When the envoy arrived with the message, the Imam, though ill, met him personally to prevent news of his illness from emboldening his enemies.He told the messenger that such vassals could not frighten them and challenged his opponent to fight for his land if he was truly powerful.
+The Imam’s forces took control of the Gurage region, where many inhabitants, including Muslims, had been hostile to Lebna Dengel’s rule.
+However, the islands of Lake Zway remained under Christian control and preserved valuable manuscripts during the war.
+The Adal occupation of Gurage was short-lived and effectively ended soon after the Imam’s death in 1543.
 Some elements of the Gurage, such as the Wolane, claim to be descendants of the soldiers of Imam Ahmad al-Ghazi who fled to the Gurage area after their disastrous defeat at Wayna Daga.
 Several clans of the Kistane Gurage are also recorded to have been descended from Amharas, as well as Tigrayans who migrated to the area to escape Gragn's invasions and which are attested in their ancestral lineages (i.e. Fasil, Timhirtemeskel).